okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-groups-claim/overview/index.md

 ---
-title: Add a Groups claim
+title: Overview
 ---

-You can add a Groups claim to ID tokens for any combination of App Groups and User Groups to perform single sign-on (SSO) using the <GuideLink link="../add-groups-claim-org-as">Okta Org Authorization Server</GuideLink>.
+You can add a Groups claim to ID tokens for any combination of App Groups and User Groups to perform single sign-on (SSO) using the Okta Org Authorization Server.
 You can also add a Groups claim to ID tokens and access tokens to perform authentication and authorization using a Custom Authorization Server.

+This guide walks you through creating a Groups claim for an OpenID Connect client application.
+This approach is recommended if you are using only Okta-mastered Groups.
+For an Okta Org Authorization Server, you can only create an ID token with a Groups claim, not an access token.

 Additionally, you can create a dynamic or static whitelist when you need to set group whitelists on a per-application basis using both the Org Authorization Server and a Custom Authorization Server.
-See [Add a Groups claim with a dynamic whitelist]() and [Add a Groups claim with a static whitelist]().
+See [Add a Groups claim with a dynamic whitelist](/docs/guides/customize-tokens-dynamic/) and [Add a Groups claim with a static whitelist](/docs/guides/customize-tokens-static).

 This guide assumes that you: